THE united kingdom

 1973 - U.K.

 Adam Leech is a conceptual artist, video artist and painter.
-His works have been shown in contemporary art galleries, museums and festivals in Europe, America, Asia and Africa.
-The YouMe Project is a conceptually based painting project which offers custom paintings in peoples’ homes.
-He lives in Brussels with his wife and two children.
+His works have been shown in contemporary art galleries, museums and festivals worldwide.
+He's part of the YouMe Project wich is a conceptually based painting project which offers custom paintings in peoples’ homes.

 1971 - London